Eduard Tauscher Violin c 1900 Erlbach Markneukirchen

 Gasparo da Salò was a talented musician and luthier who crafted over 80 instruments, including unique violas with only two corners and ceteras.
 Many of his instruments have survived to the present day.

-This is a German copy of the Stradivarius violin made in the Mid-20th Century.
-Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection and became the world’s most expensive violins.
+This Strad Model violin was made around 1930 in the "Conservatory" of Saxony, Germany.
+Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.